rizac/sdaas/README.md

 pip install --upgrade pip && pip install -r ./requirements.txt
 ```

+Pros:
-PROS: simplest and always working solution (this is why is recommended)
+  - safest and always working solution (this is why is recommended)

-CONS:
+Cons:
   - The program from the terminal must be invoked via `python sdaas/run.py` (quite verbose)
   - If the virtual environment has already stuff installed, then you might override specific versions
     with this program's versions